Price Legibility and Fair Terms

 All-in before commitment

-- show the real recurring and up-front price before the application, signature, or deposit
+- show the recurring and up-front price before the application, signature, or deposit

 -